daeh/eslint-template/README.md

 ### VS Code Settings

-For VS Code to respect the configuration, you need to specify the formatter for the relevant files.
-This is done for you in `.vscode/settings.json`, which is copied bellow.
-This configures VS Code to use the ESLint flat config system, to use the [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension to format Javascript, HTML, JSON, and CSS files, and let ESLint format WebPPL files.
+For [VS Code](https://code.visualstudio.com/) to respect the configuration, you need to specify the formatter for the relevant files.
+This is done for you in [`VSCodeProject.code-workspace`](VSCodeProject.code-workspace) and in [`.vscode/settings.json`](.vscode/settings.json) (these are redundant, you only need one).
+This configures the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension to use the flat config system, makes VS Code use the [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for formatting Javascript, HTML, JSON, and CSS files, and lets ESLint format WebPPL files.
 This obviously requires the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions to be enabled for the workspace.
+Activate the `VSCodeProject.code-workspace` via `File > Open Workspace from File...` (or by double clicking it), activate `.vscode` via `File > Open Folder...` in VS Code.

 ```json
 {